-The future may not look outrageously inspiring.
-It may be even a bit scary to think about what might happen.
-To name a few possibilities, terrorists could spread deadly diseases, governments and corporations may soon know more about us than we do ourselves (they may already), machines may become smarter than people (they may be already), and climate change could make large parts of the planet uninhabitable.
+The future may be something to look forward to.
+The living standard of most people increased in recent decades.
+New technologies may bring new possibilities and a more agreeable life.
+There are also reasons to be scared.
+Terrorists could spread deadly diseases, governments and corporations may soon know more about us than we do ourselves (they may already), machines may become smarter than people (they may be already), and climate change could make parts of the planet uninhabitable.
 In the meantime futurologists have been busy figuring out what the future might look like.
-If things don’t go wrong then a few scenarios seem feasible.
+If things don’t go wrong then a few scenarios seem likely.

 First, machines and algorithms may take over our tasks so that humans will become obsolete as workers.
 That already happened in many fields but until now new jobs have been created that replaced the old ones, mostly in the service sector and the bureaucracy.
 Soon much of human decision-making may be replaced by algorithms.
 An algorithm is a rule or a set of rules like “if this happens then do that.”
 A very simple example is “if the temperature falls below a certain threshold then turn on the heating.”
 This particular algorithm relieves us from the tedious task of turning the heating on and off.
 More complex algorithms executed by computers may soon make better decisions than humans in many situations.

 In a decade or so we may not be driving our own cars any more.
 We may just tell them where to go.
 Cars may plot a route, drive us there, and keep us safe.
 It may be forbidden to drive a car yourself as human drivers cause more accidents than computers.
 A few decades ago, when Knight Rider was a popular television series, this seemed a distant possibility, but today the technology is already there.
 Algorithms can make many decisions.
 We may still decide what we want, for example where we want to go to, or what kind of book we like to read, but algorithms may decide the specifics.
 You may accept this because the algorithms are better at doing these jobs than you are.